 - A. The Dean of Students shall be responsible for preparing and forwarding cases to the College Disciplinary Committee.
 When an alleged violation of the Student Code of Conduct comes to the attention of the Dean of Students, he/she shall receive any information concerning the alleged violation, including pertinent facts, evidence, testimony, and witnesses' names.
 Any individual may bring charges against a student.
 Should the Dean of Students consider the offense serious enough that the student poses a threat to other persons or ESCC facilities, the individual may be suspended immediately. - B. The Dean of Students or designee shall schedule a meeting with the complainant and the student for an interview at the earliest possible time to discuss an alleged violation of the Student Code of Conduct.
 If the student fails to appear for the interview, the Dean of Students may, on the basis of available evidence, forward the case to the Disciplinary Committee.
 When the student appears for the interview and before the interview begins, the student shall again be informed that the interview is for the purpose of discussing a possible violation of the Student Code of Conduct.
-The student shall be presented a printed copy of his/her rights of procedural due process. - C. If the Dean of Students determines, as a result of the interview and other evidence, that there is sufficient reason to present the case to the Disciplinary Committee, the student shall be asked to enter a plea of guilty, not guilty, or no plea.
+The student shall be presented a printed copy of his/ her rights of procedural due process. - C. If the Dean of Students determines, as a result of the interview and other evidence, that there is sufficient reason to present the case to the Disciplinary Committee, the student shall be asked to enter a plea of guilty, not guilty, or no plea.
 A date shall be set for the hearing and the student shall be notified of that date.
 The notice to the student shall be in writing and shall include the alleged violation, a statement of the incident leading to the violation, the nature of the evidence (if available), the names of any witnesses, and the student's right to a closed hearing.
 There shall be a minimum of five (5) business days between the interview and the date of the hearing unless there is mutual agreement between the student and the Dean of Students for an earlier hearing.
-In the event of extenuating circumstances, the student may request to defer the hearing based on the Dean of Students approval within 24 hours of the scheduled hearing date.
-The student may request to defer the hearing date up to 3 business days.
+In the event of extenuating circumstances, the student may request to defer the hearing date up to 3 business days.
 The written hearing notification may be sent to the student's residence and may also be communicated to the student via the student's ESCC student email address.